kumu/docs/guides/selectors.md

 To build your own, just replace `selector` with any valid selector.
 For example:

 ```
-:from(organization)    // select all connections that are coming from elements with type “organization”
+:from(organization)    // select all connections that are coming from elements with type "organization"
 :to(#my-element)       // select all connections pointing to an element with the label "My Element"
 ```